 1. What type of forms does the laboratory use to keep track of reagents and consumables in stock?
 DO NOT READ LIST.
-Stockcards
+0 Stockcards Ledgers

 PROMPT "ANYTHING ELSE?"
 (Check all that apply and verify.)
-Ledgers

 Other (specify)

-None
+□ None

 2. What type of forms does the laboratory use for ordering and Order book

-ELSE?"
+receiving supplies?
+DO NOT READ LIST.
+PROMPT "ANYTHING ELSE?"
 (Check all that apply and verify.)
 Delivery note

 Requisition/Issue voucher

 Other (specify)

 3. How is the information from the forms used?
-DO NOT READ LIST.
-Calculate use of supplies
+DO NOT READ LIST. □ Calculate use of supplies

 PROMPT "ANYTHING ELSE?"
 (Check all that apply.)
 Calculate order quantities

 Report on use to the higher levels

 Other (specify)

 Not used

 4. Does the laboratory have standard printed test requests and Yes

 reporting forms?
 No

 Don't know/not sure

 5. If no, what supports or forms are used for lab test requests and test re esult s recording? (specify)

-6. Does this laboratory send reports on the following: (Read list and Stock status
+6. Does this laboratory send reports on the following: (Read list and check all positive responses.)
+Stock status

+theth all positive responses.)
 Lab tests performed

 Surveillance reports

 Other (specify)

 7. How often are these reports sent?
 Monthly

 Bimonthly

 Quarterly

 Other (specify)

-8. here are these reports sent?
-(Read list and check all positive sponses.)
+8. Where are these reports sent?
+(Read list and check all positive responses.)
 To the central laboratory coordinator

 To the regional laboratory coordinator

 To the district laboratory focal person

 Other (specify)

-9. Is the logistics management information system integrated with the laboratory management information system?
-Yes
+9. Is the logistics management information system integrated with the П Yes

+laboratory management information system?
 No

 Don't know/not sure

-C . ' TRANSPORT
+C. TRANSPORT

 1. Do all of your laboratory supplies come from the same source?
-Is the distribution of laboratory supplies integrated across all programs Fully integrated
+Is the distribution of laboratory supplies integrated across all programs Fully integrated Partly integrated

 or is it vertical?
 Vertical (go to Q.2)

-a.
 Explain which program's products (e.g., HIV/AIDS, TB) are distributed separately. uted together and which are

 2. How do lab supplies usually arrive at the laboratory?
 DO NOT READ Laboratory picks them up

-۷. LIST.
+LIST.
 Specify any differences for vertical programs (e.g., HIV/AIDS, TB).
 Higher level (e.g., district, regional) delivers them

 National medical store delivers them

 Private supplier delivers them

 Other (specify)

 3. Does the facility have a vehicle to pick up the supplies?
 Yes

 No

 4. Does the facility have the funds for fuel to pick up the supplies?
 Yes

 No

-5. What are the major problems you have experienced related to transport in the last year? a.
+5. What are the major problems you have experienced related to a.

-b.
+transport in the last year?

 C.